microsoft/verseagility/docs/setup/03 - Project Setup.md

 Azure Text Analytics is a Cognitive Service providing an API-based extraction of relevant entities from texts.
 You can find the documentation for Azure Text Analytics API [here](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking?tabs=version-3).
 In order to use it within the NLP toolkit, you need to [set up a Cognitive Service](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account?tabs=multiservice%2Cwindows) in your personal Azure subscription and insert the relevant subscription keys.
 A basic service is free, yet it has request limitations.
 You can find a description how to set your keys if you scroll up to the top of the page.

 #### **Flair Pre-trained NER**
+Flair is a "a powerful NLP library.
+Flair allows you to apply our state-of-the-art natural language processing (NLP) models to your text, such as named entity recognition (NER), part-of-speech tagging (PoS), special support for biomedical data, sense disambiguation and classification, with support for a rapidly growing number of languages."

 #### **FARM / Transformer Custom NER**